MaharaProject/mahara/htdocs/theme/Readme.md

 3. Customise the `displayname` to something more meaningful.
 This name is shown in the theme selection drop-down menu in the administration of your site as well as the user settings page if you allow your users to change their browse theme.

 4. You can quickly change the basic colouring of the site by editing the values of the variables in `sass/utilities/_theme-variables.scss`.

-If you want to override more variables than just the basic theme colours (specific element colours, fonts, etc), you should copy the following files from the __raw__ folder into you new theme (put them in the` utilities` directory in the `sass` folder):
+5. (optional) If you want to override more variables than just the basic theme colours (specific element colours, fonts, etc), you should copy the following files from the __raw__ folder into you new theme (put them in the` utilities` directory in the `sass` folder):
     * `sass/utilities/_bootstrap-variables.scss` - the original variables file from Bootstrap.
 Here you can assign your theme variables to Bootstrap's component-based variables.
     * `sass/utilities/_custom-variables.scss` - like the Bootstrap's variables file but for custom components.

     You need to edit your copies so that every mention of [`!default`](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variable_defaults_) is removed.
 This is so your new values properly override the default ones you inherit from raw.

     Now you need to edit your `sass/style.scss` to point at your theme's copies of these files.
-For any file that you have copied, add a new line that includes your new files (leave the import of raw versions).
+For any file that you have copied, uncomment the import statement in `style.scss` (___leave the import of `raw` versions___ - this means that if `raw` updates itself, your theme won't break).
+E.g. you go from:

+        //@import "utilities/bootstrap-variables";
+        //@import "utilities/custom-variables";

+    to:

+        @import "utilities/bootstrap-variables";
+        @import "utilities/custom-variables";

-5. `_custom.scss` is optional.
-It is a place for any small bits of CSS that don't warrant creating a new file to include, or for custom overrides of the existing components.
+6. (optional) `_custom.scss` is a place for any small bits of CSS that don't warrant creating a new file to include, or for custom overrides of the existing components.
 If you don't want to use it, delete your new copy and remember to remove the reference to it from `style.scss`!

-6. You need to already have NodeJS set up to be able to complete this step.
+7. You need to already have NodeJS set up to be able to complete this step.
 If you don't (or if you aren't sure that you do), follow the [NodeJS set-up](#nodejs) instructions in the [Mahara developers](#mahara-developer-guide) portion of this readme file first.

-    From a terminal or command prompt navigate to your new theme, e.g.
+    From a terminal or command prompt navigate to the root Mahara folder (you are in the right place if you can see a file in the same folder called `package.json`).

-        cd mahara/htdocs/theme/yourtheme

 Then run:

         npm install

     This will ensure you have all the dependencies mentioned in `gulpfile.js` in order to build your Sass into CSS.

-7. Whenever you work on your theme, you need to run the Gulp program so that changes to your `.scss` are recompiled.
-From a terminal or command prompt, navigate to your theme folder (as in step 5) and run the Gulp command:
+8. Whenever you work on your theme, you need to run the Gulp program so that changes to your `.scss` are recompiled.
+From a terminal or command prompt, the root Mahara folder (as in step 5) and run the Gulp command:

         gulp